How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 How to Dispute Unfair Deposit Deductions

 Receiving an unfair deduction does not mean you have to accept it.
-A formal dispute process exists in every major rental market, and in most cases, it starts with a simple written request.
+In most cases, a dispute starts with a written request.

 Start With a Formal Written Request